-This course introduces students to programming logic, design, and development by applying programming logic to creating applications using the object-oriented system of programming-ALICE.
+This course introduces students to programming logic, design and development.
 Upon completion of this course, students will be able to: understand the structure of a computer program, plan and execute good program design, use sequence, selection, and iteration as required by a program, and create and use methods.
 No prior programming experience is required.